kmansoft/prefsx/README.md

 create and show this dialog fragment, by default, is expected to be in your preference activity or fragment.

-This library's `PreferenceActivityX` automatically routes dialog creation back to any subclass of `DialogPreferenceX`:
+This library automatically routes dialog creation back to any subclass of `DialogPreferenceX`:

 ```kotlin
 class MyPreference(context: Context, attrs: AttributeSet)